great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_prefect.md

 <InProgress />

-This guide will help you run a Great Expectations with [Prefect](https://prefect.io/)
+This guide will help you run Great Expectations with [Prefect](https://prefect.io/)

 ## Prerequisites